crowder-data/crowder-data.github.io/index.md

 ## About

-I am a data professional specializing in a broad range of human-centered business intelligence and analytics solutions.
-I have a master's degree in math, taught college courses for close to 15 years, worked as a practicing BI developer and data scientist for 2 years, and was most recently the initial and sole faculty for an associate's degree program in data analytics.
+Data professional specializing in a broad range of human-centered business intelligence and analytics solutions.

+I taught tech and university courses for close to 15 years, worked as a practicing BI developer and data scientist for 2 years, and was most recently the initial and sole faculty for a new associate's degree program in data analytics.

 I'm actively looking for new opportunities.

-You will find a sample of my work here, as well as a blog, where I talk through topics that I'm actively exploring or skills/concepts that I'm learning.
-This is as much for me as for you, the reader, but if you have feedback or questions please reach out.
+You will find a sample of my work here, as well as a blog, where I talk through topics that I'm actively exploring or skills/concepts that I'm learning or brushing up on.

 ## Skills